-When researching Michael Deas I discovered he was a specialist in Edgar Allen Poe and has even published a book on the subject.
-Through my weird thought process I thought: IF Doyle was inspired by Poe AND Michael Deas is an expert on Poe AND I have to be inspired by M.Deas THEN I would use Doyle as my inspiration (to be inspired by one also inspired to create).
-Perhaps that did not make sense, but that was my first thought.
+Michael Deas is a specialist in Edgar Allen Poe and has even published a book on the subject.
+My thought was IF Doyle was inspired by Poe AND Michael Deas is an expert on Poe AND I had to be inspired by M.Deas THEN I would use Doyle as my inspiration (to be inspired by one also inspired to create).
+Perhaps that did not make sense, but it was my first thought.

-The gallery director thought the idea was interesting but wanted something different.
-Going in a different direction, we decided to focus on the signature of Michael Deas.
+The gallery director thought the idea was interesting but wanted to go in a different direction.
+We focused on the signature of Michael Deas.
 His signature is very unique since it is extremely clean, almost like it is stenciled or printed on rather than painted with a very thin brush.

-Ultimately, I latched onto the font "Trajan Pro 3 Regular" because of its similarity to the signature with sharp apex on the letters M and A. I played with the leading and kerning of the letters until I got the main logo.
+I chose the font "Trajan Pro 3 Regular" based of its similarity to the signature with sharp apex on the letters M and A. After adjusting the leading and kerning I created the main logo.

 When designing the posters, the main focus was handling the images and their respective credits.
 The odd size of the illustrated image for Greg Saunders made our standard 11x17'' printing impossible.
 Thus, I had to design using a 11x19'' size in mind.
 As print tech I printed all the necessary posters on a large scale roll printer and trimmed them myself.
 I placed the required artist credits under their respective piece.